nik048/clevertapAssign/README.md

  ### Known caveats
  - Mysql db is running as part of main container.
 Idealy shoud be a seperate common instance for all the containers.
  - ALB is internal and in private subnet.
- - Jenkins is running locally and exposed through ngrok
+ - Jenkins is running locally and exposed through ngrok.
+ - Some of the resources have not beed created through terrafrom like VPC, subnets, as existing were used.

 `docker run -d -v jenkins_home:/var/jenkins_home -v  /var/run/docker.sock:/var/run/docker.sock -p 8080:8080 -p 50000:50000 --restart=on-failure jenkins:DID_1_1`